 The suspense.
 The lights.
 The crowd.
 The drama.
 The Undergraduate Research Slam is a competition where participants have just three minutes and three slides to give a dynamic presentation of their research project.
 Come cheer on your favorite presenter as they compete!

-All UCSB undergraduates participating in research during the 2023-2024 academic year are eligible.
+All UCSB undergraduates participating in research during the preceding academic year are eligible.
 The top 3 students will earn prizes!

-The qualifying round is entirely online, administered through the Google Form below.
-A panel of judges will determine the finalists, who will compete in the live Slam on Thursday May 16, 2023 at 4:30 pm.
+The qualifying round is administered through live auditions.
+A panel of judges will determine the finalists, who will compete in the live Slam on Thursday May 14, 2026 at 4:30 pm.

 Schedule